Sharp Convergence to the Half-Space for Mullins-Sekerka in the Plane: Mullins-Sekerka Evolution

 and $\nu$ the outer unit normal to $\Omega$.
 Here $\delta_* \in (0,1)$ is chosen sufficiently small to ensure the conclusions of Proposition~\ref{P:TOPPROPS} and item~\ref{I:TWO} of Theorem~\ref{T:TP}.
 We further assume that $\Gamma$ admits a \emph{generalized curvature} $\kappa \in L^2_\LOC(\Gamma)$ in the sense that

 where $\sigma := \HAUS^1 \lfloor \Gamma$ and $\DIV_\tau$ is the tangential divergence defined in \eqref{E:DIVATU}. \end{definition}

-We remind the reader that because of Proposition~\ref{P:TOPPROPS}, the interface $\Gamma$ is unbounded and connected, the sets $\Omega$ and $\R^2\setminus \overline{\Omega}$ are unbounded and (simply) connected.
-The $\BMO$-norm of $\nu$ controls the Ahlfors constants of $\Gamma$ because of Proposition~\ref{P:DENS}.
+We remind the reader that because of Proposition~\ref{P:TOPPROPS}, the interface $\Gamma$ is unbounded and connected, and the sets $\Omega$ and $\R^2\setminus \overline{\Omega}$ are unbounded and (simply) connected.
+The $\BMO$-norm of $\nu$ controls the Ahlfors constants of $\Gamma$ as estimated in Proposition~\ref{P:DENS}.
 The existence of a generalized curvature implies that the interface $\Gamma$ is $C^2$-rectifiable; see Remark~\ref{R:C2RECT}.
 Because of item~\ref{I:TWO} of Theorem~\ref{T:TP} the single layer potential $S \colon L^2(\Gamma) \longrightarrow \dot{H}^1(\Gamma)$ is surjective up to constants, with $\dot{H}^1(\Gamma)$ a Banach space when taken as a space of equivalence classes; see Section~\ref{S:FS}.
 By injectivity and the open mapping theorem, the map $S$ is a homeomorphism for the relevant norms.

 We adopt throughout the notation \eqref{E:SURFM} and \eqref{E:SETS}.